AOL Shield Pro FAQs

 Yep.
 You can take a screenshot using the standard PC way by selecting the window you want to take a picture of and then pressing the Alt key and Print Screen key at the same time.
 To learn more, please visit our help article How do I take a screenshot?.

-Note: Software that takes screenshots such as Windows Snipping tool, Snaggit, etc, will not work.
+Note: Software that takes screenshots such as Windows Snipping tool, Snagit, etc, will not work.
 This is an AOL Shield Pro security feature that prevents malware from taking screenshots to steal your sensitive information.

 How do I get rid of the Anti-Keylogging bar when watching video in full screen mode?